top of page

 Your rest matters.

-Because when Black women care for themselves, the strength we bring back to the world becomes even more powerful.
+Because when Black women take the time to restore themselves, the strength we bring back to the world becomes even more powerful.

 Comments